Suicide and Substance Abuse and Addiction

 - Violent behavior towards others

-Of all the factors associated with suicide, only depression (66% of people who commit suicide are dealing with depression at the time) is more closely correlated than substance abuse.
+Of all the factors associated with suicide, only depression (66% of people who fall victim to suicide are dealing with depression at the time) is more closely correlated than substance abuse.
 Individuals with a substance abuse disorder are nearly six times as likely to attempt suicide at some point in their life.
-Among veterans, men with a substance abuse disorder are more than twice as likely to commit suicide, and women with a substance abuse disorder are 6.5 times as likely to commit suicide.
+Among veterans, men with a substance abuse disorder are more than twice as likely to fall victim to suicide, and women with a substance abuse disorder are 6.5 times as likely to fall victim to suicide.

 See how Jerry